BilgeMulhan/DSA-210-/README.md

 ## **Description of Dataset**

-The dataset for this project consists of records on greenhouse gas emissions and transportation industry data collected over several months.
-Here’s what I’ll be tracking:
+The dataset for this project consists of transportation-related greenhouse gas emissions data collected over multiple years.
+The dataset provides insights into different transportation methods and their environmental impact, focusing on regional comparisons.

+The main columns in the dataset include:

 **Date:** The specific day of the recorded emissions data